da4all/da4all.github.io/_cards-copy/data-repository.md

   A data repository can generally be understood as a tool to share, preserve, and make accessible data or datasets.
 A data repository can be embargoed, but they are often a website that provides either public access or controlled access.

 keywords:
-  - “Data Management”
+  - "data management"
-  - “Data Stewardship”
+  - "data stewardship"

 metadata:
   Source: "https://dataworks.faseb.org/helpdesk/kb/guide-to-choosing-a-data-repository"